Phone (713) 223-8855 x 2002

 - Gender Equity: I have represented employees who are the victims of sexual harassment and sex discrimination in the workplace.
 I recently helped a female employee who was being paid significantly less than her male counterparts negotiate a raise to correct the inequity.

-- Fair Payment of Wages: I have helped individuals to obtain wages they are owed by their employers, including individuals working in the service and tech industries.
+- Fair Payment of Wages: I have helped individuals to obtain wages they are owed by their employers, including individuals working in the energy, service and tech industries.
 I have also worked with sales people regarding commissions owed to them, both in reviewing and drafting contracts to protect their commissions and engaging in litigation to recoup earned but unpaid commissions.

 - Disability Discrimination: I work with clients who have experienced discrimination and retaliation on the basis of their disability or in response to requesting an accommodation for their disability.